verarenne/pattern-matching-to-bsg/README.md

         7. Download URL for the original recording

-These detections are converted into clipped training segments compatible with the BSG model training pipeline using the 'Collect and preprocess PAttern Matching data.ipynb', ( https://github.com/verarenne/pattern-matching-to-bsg/blob/main/Collect%20and%20preprocess%20Pattern%20Matching%20data.ipynb).
+These detections are converted into clipped training segments compatible with the BSG model training pipeline using the 'Collect and preprocess Pattern Matching data.ipynb', ( https://github.com/verarenne/pattern-matching-to-bsg/blob/main/Collect%20and%20preprocess%20Pattern%20Matching%20data.ipynb).